-A scandi grind (or V grind) (commonly found in Scandinavian knives) is a wide flat bevel that runs to the edge of the blade.
+A scandi grind (or V grind) (also called a scandinavian grind) is a knife edge with a wide flat bevel that runs to the edge of the blade.

-The image above shows the shape of a Scandinavian knife edge.
+The image above shows the shape of a scandinavian grind knife edge.

-– The long flat edge provides excellent control of the cut.
+– The long flat bevel provides excellent control of the cut.

 – Excellent control in woodcarving.